GluuFederation/docs-oxd-prod/3.1.4/sources/start/index.md

 # oxd-server Service Operations
-After installation oxd-server can be started.
+After the installation, oxd-server can be started.
 Install the oxd package as described [here](https://gluu.org/docs/oxd/3.1.4/install/).

 ## Start oxd-server